Robin Wilson (singer): 1970s

 Her single "Better Use Your Head" was reviewed in the January 1 issue of Billboard.
 A Top 60 Spotlight single, it was given very good chart potential.
 It was also reviewed in the January 8, 1972 issue of Cash Box.
 The reviewer said she made it her own and put her all into every note.
 The MOR and pop potential was noted as well.

 There was news of a forthcoming album for Wilson.
 It was reported by Cash Box in the June 13, 1970 issue that Bones Howe's company Mister Bones Productions had entered into a production deal involving Bob Alcivar.
 A&M artists Wilson and The Sandpipers were to have albums produced by him.
 The resulting album was Ain't That Something which included the tracks, "Hands Off the Man", "I Don’t Know How to Love Him", "Love, Don’t Let Me Down", " Sooner Or Later" and "I Can’t Make It Anymore".

 She was one of the artists picked to appear at the KMPC Charity Night at the Forum in Los Angeles on October 2, 1971.
 The event which was headlined by Glen Campbell also included other artists such as Freda Payne, Della Reese, Helen Reddy and Bob Newhart etc.

 Acting

-Wilson had a regular role where she played the part of Jackie in the television series Hot l Baltimore.
-It went on for thirteen episodes.
+Wilson had a role where she played the part of Jackie in the television series Hot l Baltimore.
 She also had a role as Sylvia in the "Gloria Is Nervous" episode of All in the Family.